jaspector

 Normal state business hours.
 After-hours inspections available at $45/hour (minimum 2 hours) by arrangement.

-Typical inspection sequence: Varies by project type.
+Typical sequence: Varies by project type.
 Generally includes footing/foundation, framing, rough-in mechanical/plumbing/electrical, insulation, wallboard, and final inspection.
 Required inspections are listed on the permit.

-Lewis and Clark County Building Permit FAQ
+Common questions about unincorporated Lewis and Clark County permits

-Do I need a building permit in unincorporated Lewis and Clark County, MT?
+01 Do I need a building permit in unincorporated Lewis and Clark County, MT?

 State building permit required prior to start of construction for all non-exempt buildings being built, remodeled, moved, or undergoing a change of occupancy in state jurisdiction (unincorporated areas outside certified local government boundaries).
 Zoning permits, subdivision approval, floodplain permits, and approach/access permits are separate from and in addition to the state building permit.

-How much does a building permit cost in unincorporated Lewis and Clark County, MT?
+02 How much does a building permit cost in unincorporated Lewis and Clark County, MT?

+Building permit fees in unincorporated Lewis and Clark County, MT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $23.50.
 Fees are calculated as: Valuation-based per IBC Section 109.2 fee table (ARM 24.301.138): $1-$500: $23.50; $501-$2,000: $23.50 for first $500 + $3.05 per $100 or fraction thereof; $2,001-$25,000: $69.25 for first $2,000 + $14.00 per $1,000 or fraction thereof; $25,001-$50,000: $391.75 for first $25,000 + $10.10 per $1,000 or fraction thereof; $50,001-$100,000: $643.75 for first $50,000 + $7.00 per $1,000 or fraction thereof; $100,001-$500,000: $993.75 for first $100,000 + $5.60 per $1,000 or fraction thereof; $500,001-$1,000,000: $3,233.75 for first $500,000 + $4.75 per $1,000 or fraction thereof; $1,000,001 and up: $5,608.75 for first $1,000,000 + $3.15 per $1,000 or fraction thereof.
 Plan check fee: 35% of the building permit fee, paid before permit issuance..

-How do I apply for a building permit in unincorporated Lewis and Clark County, MT?
+03 How do I apply for a building permit in unincorporated Lewis and Clark County, MT?

-1. Before construction, obtain a County address from Lewis and Clark County Information Technology (required for all new structures).
+To apply for a building permit in unincorporated Lewis and Clark County, MT, follow these steps: 1.
+Before construction, obtain a County address from Lewis and Clark County Information Technology (required for all new structures).
 2. Review the county Construction Checklist to identify all permits needed from all agencies.
 3. Contact Lewis and Clark County CDP at (406) 447-8374 to confirm zoning compliance and whether a zoning or land use permit is required.
 4. If required, obtain a floodplain development permit from the county CDP before construction in or near floodplain areas.
 5. If required, obtain a county approach/access permit from Lewis and Clark County Public Works for any new driveway or road access.
 6. For non-exempt structures requiring a building permit, prepare construction plans and complete the Montana State Building Permit/Plan Review Application.
 7. Submit building permit application and plans to the Montana Building Codes Program online at https://ebiz.mt.gov/ or by paper to the state office.
 8. Pay the plan review fee (35% of permit fee) at submission.
 9. Await state plan review.
 Average time is approximately three weeks.
 10. Respond in writing to any plan review comments.
 11. Pay remaining permit fee and receive permit from the state program.
 12. Post permit at job site.
 13. Schedule required inspections with your assigned state building inspector (contact information provided with permit).
 14. Obtain final inspection approval from the state inspector.
 15. Coordinate with Lewis and Clark County Sanitation (septic system permits) and Montana DNRC/DEQ for water rights and water systems as applicable.

-How long does it take to get a building permit in unincorporated Lewis and Clark County, MT?
+04 How long does it take to get a building permit in unincorporated Lewis and Clark County, MT?

-What work is exempt from building permits in unincorporated Lewis and Clark County, MT?
+05 What work is exempt from building permits in unincorporated Lewis and Clark County, MT?

-How do I schedule a building inspection in unincorporated Lewis and Clark County, MT?
+06 How do I schedule a building inspection in unincorporated Lewis and Clark County, MT?